birdandhike.com logo

 Bowl of Fire Loop

-Leaving Callville Wash Road (view west).
+Hikers on Callville Wash North Road (view N)

 The route turns north and follows Callville Wash Road for 0.87 miles to a side canyon on the west side (Wpt.
 07).
 The route turns into the side canyon, passes a Muddy Mountains Wilderness Area sign, and heads upstream.
-The canyon gets narrower and narrower, but eventually the canyon walls fall away and the route follows the wash.
+The canyon gets narrower and narrower, but eventually the canyon walls fall away, and the route follows the wash.

 The wash winds around, passes a couple of pour-overs and a nice little arch, and continues west to an overlook (Wpt.
 11) with views down into the major canyon that splits the northern BOF.